George Ward Price: Extra-Special Correspondent

 Ward Price's reporting affected the editorial policy of the Daily Mail which ran a banner headline on 21 September 1922 reading "Get Out Of Chanak!"
 In a leader (editorial), the Daily Mail wrote that Churchill's bellicose viewpoint towards the Turks was "bordering on insanity".
 The same leader noted that the Canadian Prime Minister William Lyon Mackenzie King had refused the British request for troops, leading for the Daily Mail to argue that Churchill's efforts to call upon the Dominions for help was endangering the unity of the British empire.
-Lloyd George was the leader of a Liberal-Conservative coalition, and the opposition of the Daily Mail, which normally supported the Conservatives, caused many Tories to reconsider continuing the coalition.
-The Chanek crisis ended with the Conservatives pulling out of the coalition, causing Lloyd George's downfall and with Britain backing down as the British agreed to pull their troops out of Turkey.
+Lloyd George was the leader of a Liberal–Conservative coalition, and the opposition of the Daily Mail, which normally supported the Conservatives, caused many Tories to reconsider continuing the coalition.
+The Chanak crisis ended with the Conservatives pulling out of the coalition, causing Lloyd George's downfall and with Britain backing down as the British agreed to pull their troops out of Turkey.

 He attended further conferences in Cannes, Genoa and Lausanne.
-During a stall in the peace conference in Lausanne in February 1923, Ward Price travelled with İsmet İnönü-who had headed the Turkish delegation-from Lausanne back to Ankara, the new capital of Turkey.
+During a stall in the peace conference in Lausanne in February 1923, Ward Price travelled with İsmet İnönü – who had headed the Turkish delegation – from Lausanne back to Ankara, the new capital of Turkey.
 Ward Price complained that the train that İnönü took had "broken windows, no heating and no electric light", making for an uncomfortable train ride through the mountains of Anatolia in winter.
-Upon İnönü's arrival in Eskişehir on 18 February 1923 to meet President Kemal, Ward Price wrote: "The Ghazi [Kemal]-a Turkish military title conferred on 'Conquerors of the Infidel'-was dressed in a tweed suit, breeches, and cycling stockings, which contrasted oddly with his patent leather shoes".
-The picture of Kemal as presented by Ward Price was that of a soldier turned politician who was now that he was president of Turkey was turning his attention to peaceful pursuits as reflected in his change of wardrobe from his uniform to civilian clothes.
+Upon İnönü's arrival in Eskişehir on 18 February 1923 to meet President Kemal, Ward Price wrote: "The Ghazi [Kemal] – a Turkish military title conferred on 'Conquerors of the Infidel' – was dressed in a tweed suit, breeches, and cycling stockings, which contrasted oddly with his patent leather shoes".
+The picture of Kemal as presented by Ward Price was that of a soldier turned politician who, now that he was president of Turkey, was turning his attention to peaceful pursuits as reflected in his change of wardrobe from his uniform to civilian clothes.
 About Kemal's wife, Lâtife, Ward Price wrote she was unveiled while wearing "riding breeches with high boots and spurs".
 Ward Price wrote "Turkish onlookers were startled by this costume which no other women in Turkey would had dared to adopt".